 Just like regular class attendance has a positive impact on academic success, attending Welcome Week will enhance your academic experience by helping you get acquainted with HU and build a sense of community…before your first semester starts.
 Welcome Week is the University’s way of ensuring you have a purposeful start to your college journey.

-PSEO students who are enrolled as freshmen for Fall 2014 are required to participate in Welcome Week.
+PSEO students who are enrolled as first years for Fall 2016 are required to participate in Welcome Week.
 Part-time PSEO students are exempt from mandatory sessions, but are encouraged to attend as many Welcome Week activities as they are able.

 Transfer and Adult students